hernandoabella/100-cool-batch-app-ideas/README.md

 ## Folder Protector
-This is pretty cool as it requests a password for a folder.
+This batch script is a simple folder password protection tool.
+Users can set a password to secure access to a specific folder.
-Once you copy it into notepad you must insert your own password and designated folder directory into the designated areas!
-NB: THERE ARE TWO PLACES IN WHICH YOU MUST ENTER INFO!!!

 ```
 @echo off